 Your veterinarian will perform a physical examination of your cat, obtaining a medical history from you.
 The cause can be narrowed down depending on how the lesion(s) appears, accompanying symptoms etc, the location.
 He may need to run further tests such as:

 Food elimination trial, where your cat is placed on a novel diet to see if the lesions go away, he will then be challenged by going back on his regular diet to see if they return.

 Skin patch tests – To check for common allergies such as dust mites, pollen.

 Treatment of skin lesions depends on the underlying cause and may include:

-Frostbite is extremely painful, your cat will be given painkillers to relieve discomfort, severe cases may need surgery to remove damaged tissue.
+Painkillers to relieve pain, severe cases may require surgery to remove damaged tissue

 Treatment depends on the severity.
 Mild burns can be treated by flushing the area with cold water and applying aloe vera gel.
 Clean and apply antiseptic to second-degree burns.
 Hospitalisation, intravenous fluids, painkillers and antibiotics for third-degree burns.